 Rich and decadent chocolate french silk pie recipe.
-This pie requires no baking and is a rich silky chocolate filling with whipped cream topping and chocolate shavings.
+This pie filling requires no baking and is a rich silky chocolate filling with whipped cream topping and chocolate shavings.

 I fully admit that I have avoidance issues when it comes to pie.
 I rarely make them.
 And it has nothing to do with disliking pie.
 Pie is probably one of my favorite desserts.
 But I don’t particularly like making them.
 And I have realized that the only reason I don’t like making them is because I’m not confident in my crust technique.
 Why is it so hard to make the edges look pretty?!